Dec. 16, 2024

 Sunplus Product Page

-Figure 5 compares the self-discharge of a new Li-ion cell with a cell that underwent forced deep discharges and one that was fully discharged, shorted for 14 days and then recharged.
-The cell that was exposed to deep discharges beyond 2.50V/cell shows a slightly higher self-discharge than a new cell.
-The largest self-discharge is visible with the cell that was stored at zero volts.
+Figure 5 compares new Li-ion cells to those subjected to forced deep discharges, as well as those that were fully discharged, shorted for 14 days, and then recharged.
+Notably, the cell exposed to deep discharges below 2.50V/cell demonstrates higher self-discharge than a typical new cell, while the highest levels of self-discharge are observed in cells held at zero volts.

-If you are looking for more details, kindly visit Low self-discharge rate low voltage lithium battery manufacturer.
+If further information is required, please visit Low self-discharge rate low voltage lithium battery manufacturer.

 [1] Courtesy of Cadex